 Huiñac Punta is a prospect of approximately 20 sq km located within the polymetallic belt of the central Andes, about 65 km south-east of the Antamina mine, and about 90 km east of the Company's Soledad project.
-The original Huiñac Punta concession was acquired in 2016 at nominal cost, and two additional concessions were acquired by staking in late 2017.
+The original Huiñac Punta concession was acquired in 2016 at nominal cost.
+In January 2017 the Company reached agreement with Sandstorm Gold Ltd. to sell a package of royalties, including the grant of a 0.5% NSR on the Huiñac Punta project.
+Two additional concessions were acquired by staking in late 2017 which are also subject to the Sandstorm 0.5% NSR.

 This project hosts potential for the discovery of a silver and copper intrusive related and replacement system hosted in a carbonaceous sedimentary sequence.
 Small scale underground mining of silver, copper, and lead occurred on the neighbouring concessions until around 1970.
 A small prospecting and sampling program was undertaken by Condor personnel in October 2017, and the results were disseminated by press release dated January 9, 2018.
 Results from the 26 rock chip samples included silver values up to 4,115 g/t, and anomalous copper and zinc values.
 In March of 2018, a further 145 rock chip samples, all 2m in length, were collected, and results issued in an April 19, 2018 press release.
-Condor geologists believe the follow up sampling has confirmed the mineralized system hosts potential for discovery of a bulk tonnage, disseminated silver-base metal deposit, related to metasomatic carbonate replacement.
-The Company has initiated the application process for a drill permit.
+Follow up sampling has confirmed the mineralized system hosts potential for discovery of a bulk tonnage, disseminated silver-base metal deposit, related to brecciation, sulphidation and silicification related to metasomatic carbonate replacement.